-Jesus no doubt emphasized Sabbath’s day of rest to include the being and doing of helping others in need, celebrating being together at the table, and the company of friends and family This challenge of reaching out to strangers especially on the Lord’s Day even today goes beyond what we think sabbath may be.
+Jesus no doubt emphasized sabbath as a day of rest to include the being and doing of helping others in need, celebrating being together at the table, and the company of friends and family.
+The challenge of reaching out to strangers, especially on the Lord’s Day, goes beyond what we think sabbath may be.
 Filled with God’s unconditional love, our role should be to give this unlimited amount of love away because it makes sense.
-Jesus’s example calls on us to consider “the other” in prayer, sacrifice and mercy.
+Jesus’s example calls on us to consider “the other” in prayer, sacrifice, and mercy.

 Jesus Heals the Man with Dropsy

-Thank you for meditating on this Gospel reading and considering this meditation on Luke 14:1-6 Reflection – Considering Others on Sabbath.
+Thank you for meditating on this Gospel reading and considering this Lectio Divina Luke 14:1-6 Reflection – Considering Others on Sabbath.